Home » English » Pronouns, Types, Rules & Examples

 Pronouns: Types, Rules And Examples

-Pronouns are words which are used at the place of nouns to avoid repetition.
-Pronouns keep the communication going and they help nouns from getting repetitive or when nouns are not clearly known.
+Pronouns are words that are used in place of nouns to avoid repetition.
+Pronouns keep the communication going and they help nouns from getting repetitive or when nouns are not known.
 They constitute an important part of the English language sections.
-This topic also plays a very important role for candidates preparing for any government jobs exam.
-Those who are preparing or want to prepare for any competitive examinations must be aware of the pronouns, its rules, types and examples.
-For the ease of aspirants we are providing notes on pronouns constituting types of pronouns and rules with the help of examples.
+This topic also plays a very important role for candidates preparing for any government job exam.
+Those who are preparing or want to prepare for any competitive examinations must be aware of the pronouns, their rules, types, and examples.
+For the ease of aspirants, we are providing notes on pronouns constituting types of pronouns and rules with the help of examples.

 What is a pronoun?

-Pronouns are those words which we use to avoid repetition of nouns such as I, he, she, it, you, we, or they.
-We use these pronouns in our daily-today life, knowingly or unknowingly.
-Pronouns are one of the eight parts of speech having different types of pronouns.
+Pronouns are those words that we use to avoid repetition of nouns such as I, he, she, it, you, we, or they.
+We use these pronouns in our daily life, knowingly or unknowingly.
+Pronouns are one of the eight parts of speech that have different types of pronouns.

-Example: My dog got injured, she fell down from stairs.
+Example: My dog got injured, she fell downstairs.
 Here, she is the pronoun used for dog.

 Types of Pronouns

-There are 8 types of pronouns having different uses and meaning in English language.
+There are 8 types of pronouns that have different uses and meanings in the English language.
 The questions asked in the competitive exam from all the pronouns.
-Read the below article and know all the types of Pronouns and have better understanding of this topic.
+Read the below article and know all the types of Pronouns and have a better understanding of this topic.

 Personal Pronouns